-Intercept std. err.
-Slope std. err. Ν
+Intercept SE Slope SE n

-HLH: 7.65 2.74 0.824 0.014 162
+7.65 2.74 0.824 0.014 162

-HM: -2.30 4.14 0.924 0.021 85
+-2.30 4.14 0.924 0.021 85

+7.65 7.65 2.74 7.65 2.74 0.824 7.65 2.74 0.824 0.014

+of experiment 1, and from phrases 1, 9 and 11 of experiment 2.
+As before, the $F_0$ relations are remarkably homogeneous and well controlled: r = 0.978 for the downdrifts, and 0.980 for the downsteps.
+The slopes and intercepts derived from regression, and the standard errors of the estimates, are given in table 2.
 It is pretty clear that the slopes are different in the two cases, and indeed it seems that downdrift imposes roughly twice as much lowering as downstep does.
-Thus we can provisionally reject the hypothesis that (from a phonetic point of view) downstep is "the same thing" as downdrift.
+Thus we can provisionally reject the hypothesis that (from a phonetic point of view) downstep is 'the same thing' as downdrift.

-This is a surprise, since there have been taken to be good typological, historical and phonological reasons to equate the two processes.
-What to do?
-We see three paths: to accept that the processes are distinct; to salvage their phonological equivalence by excusing their phonetic distinctness on some independent grounds; or to take the view that downdrift is two units of downstep.
+This is a surprise, since there have been argued to be good typological, historical and phonological reasons to equate the two processes.
+We see three possible explanations: to accept that the processes are distinct; to salvage their phonological equivalence by excusing their phonetic distinctness on some independent grounds; or to take the view that downdrift is two units of downstep.
 This last move strikes us as the most interesting one.
-To make its content clearer, we return to our simple-minded model T + TRFD.
-If the D parameter is to be used to model either downstep or downdrift, it will have to take on a sequence of successively lower values as we accumulate lowerings in a phrase like HLHLHLH or HMMMM.
-The obvious way to do this is to write the formula as $T + TRFD^N$, where N starts at 0 and increments by 1 for each unit of lowering.
-Then we might increment N in several different ways, among them:
+To make its content clearer, we return to our simple-minded model T+TRFD.
+If the D parameter is to be used to model either downstep or downdrift, it will have to take on a sequence of successively lower values as we accumulate lowering in a phrase like HLHLHLH or HMMMM.
+The obvious way to do this is to write the formula as T+TRFDN, where N starts at 0 and increments by 1 for each unit of lowering.
+Then we might increment N in several different ways, among them those shown in table 3.